 Much of the footage for what would become Superman II (1980) was written and shot simultaneously with the original.
-Before shooting was complete for the sequel, however, director Richard Donner was fired and replaced with Richard Lester, who re-shot most of the footage directed by Donner.
+Before shooting was complete for the sequel, however, Richard Donner was fired, and replaced with Richard Lester, who re-shot most of the footage directed by Donner.

-Both William Friedkin and Sam Peckinpah were offered the chance to direct.
+William Friedkin and Sam Peckinpah were offered the chance to direct this film.
 Friedkin turned down the offer outright.
 Peckinpah dropped out of the running when he produced a gun during a meeting with Ilya Salkind.

-Jack Nicholson and Gene Wilder were both considered for the role of Lex Luthor.
-Nicholson, who went on to play the Joker in Batman (1989), was considered to play Luthor in a Superman film project in the 1990s that was ultimately shelved.
+George Kennedy, Jack Nicholson, and Gene Wilder were considered for the role of Lex Luthor.
+Nicholson, who went on to play The Joker in Batman (1989), was considered to play Luthor in a "Superman" film project in the 1990s that was ultimately shelved.

-Mario Puzo's scripts proved to be too epic and too expensive so the team of David Newman and Robert Benton was brought in to hone them down.
-Benton was committed to directing The Late Show (1977) so Leslie Newman - David's wife - came on board, mainly to write Lois Lane's dialog.
-Their rewrite was more campy than Puzo's and even included a cameo appearance by Kojak, the popular TV detective.
+Mario Puzo's scripts proved to be too epic and too expensive, so the team of David Newman and Robert Benton was brought in to hone them down.
+Benton was committed to directing The Late Show (1977), so Leslie Newman (David Newman's wife) came on board, mainly to write Lois Lane's dialogue.
+Their re-write was more campy than Puzo's, and even included a cameo appearance by Kojak, the popular television detective.